esito/dbmasker/README.md

     	        System.out.println("Starting Derby: "+ port);
     	    }
     	}
     }

 ### Using Maven, edit pom.xml ###

 The generated source may be built using Maven.
-Add the Derby depedencies to the `pom.xml` file and change the version number to fit your Derby installation:
+Add the Derby dependencies to the `pom.xml` file and change the version number to fit your Derby installation:

     <properties>
         <derby.version>10.14.2.0</derby.version>